JayeonKangNature/2022_Summer_Internship/README.md

 **Task**

-With using what I sutudied from self-study,build up code to preparing customized data and develop Convolutional Neural Network model for classification in real.
+With using what I sutudied from self-study, build up code to preparing customized data and develop Convolutional Neural Network model for classification in real with PyTorch and serveral library like numpy, matplot and so on.

 #### Week 3: Image Classification Model Construction with Customized Model and Data